C5T/asbyrgi/README.md

 (I plan to move it from DockerHub to GHCR, and push automatically via a GitHub action. — D.K.)

 The container itself mimics the `opa` binary.
-In fact, for most commands, it transparently invokes the very binary:
+In fact, for most commands, it transparently invokes the very binary.

 ```
 docker run ghcr.io/dkorolev/asbyrgi:latest version